BernzOmatic

 Bernzomatic is an American manufacturing company.
 It was founded by Otto Bernz (May 21, 1856 - February 17, 1932) in 1876 in Newark, New Jersey as Otto Bernz Co..
 The company manufactures handheld torches and accessories, especially gas burner torches using fuel cylinders containing butane, propane, MAPP gas, and oxygen for soldering, brazing, and welding.
 Its trademark torch packs include Basic Use, Multi-Application, and Specialty.
 Its products include torches, fuel cylinders, kits, solders and accessories, and utility lighters.

 History

 1876–Present

-In the 1940s Otto Bernz Co. relocated to Rochester, New York and changed its name to Bernzomatic.
-In 1982, Bernzomatic became a division of Newell (now Newell Rubbermaid).
+In the early 1930s s Otto Bernz Co. relocated to Rochester, New York listed as Otto Bernz Co Inc. In 1982, Bernzomatic became a division of Newell (now Newell Rubbermaid).

 On July 1, 2011, Worthington Cylinders division of Worthington Industries purchased Bernzomatic for $51 million.

 In 2014, Bernzomatic's manufacturing facility in Medina, New York was consolidated with a location in Chilton, Wisconsin.

 Bernzomatic, now a Worthington entity, continues to manufacture handheld propane and propylene ("Map-pro") cylinders found at big-box and hardware stores.